 We also provide students with an opportunity to compete against other Plymouth schools in netball, rounders, football and athletics, as well as staging an annual dance show.

 Among the many musical activities offered is membership of the school Harmony Choir.
-Students can also participate in musical productions for public performances.
-We have large choirs in Christmas Concerts and have produced alongside Dance and Drama many musicals including “Grease” and “An Evening of Musicals".
-Come and enjoy participating in the school orchestra for concerts and if you are a rock and pop performer come and be part of the new school band.
+Students can participate in musical productions for public performances.
+We have large choirs in Christmas Concerts and have produced, alongside Drama, many musicals including “Grease” and “An Evening of Musicals”.
+Students can also enjoy participating in the school jazz band.

 Catch up and revision lessons are available at lunchtimes and after school during exam periods for all students.
-We offer Book Club, Film Club and also a Debating Club as well as a visiting author who works with a range of different students.
+We offer Book Club and Film Club as well as visiting authors who work with a range of different students.
 We take part in workshops involving the Carnegie Award and there are numerous competitions which take place throughout the year.